shivankartiwari/Plain_SQL_Analysis_brazilian_client/README.md

 # Plain_SQL_Analysis_brazilian_client
-Plain_SQL_Analysis done for a Brazilian client
+1 - Plain_SQL_Analysis done for a Brazilian client. <br>
-I have used Bigquery to perform the EDA on the data.
+2 - I have used Bigquery to perform the EDA on the data.